What to Watch - Born Losers (1967)

 Born Losers is the type of film that could on all outward appearances easily be dismissed as a standard late-60s biker film.
 It has all the high points of the genre: a biker gang runs ragtag on a small town, the local authorities are both ineffective and brutish, and the lone hero is both anti-authoritarian and the moral center of the film.

 What makes the film unique is that it is the starting point for a four-film run for the protagonist Billy Jack.
-To those without any familiarity of Billy Jack, he is a half-native ex-Green Barret trained in the art of hapkido (a Korean relative to Japan’s karate).
+To those without any familiarity of Billy Jack, he is a half-native ex-Green Beret trained in the art of hapkido (a Korean relative to Japan’s karate).

 Originally penned by Delores Taylor and husband Tom Laughlin - who stars as Billy Jack and directs under the pseudonym T.C.
 Frank, the production used the emerging biker exploitation genre as a vehicle to introduce the politically charged main character.
 While it is easy to dismiss many “biker” movies as not much more than a pastiche of blurred motion, loud engine revs, and abundant stereotypes, Born Losers stands out with its own particular take on the us versus the system breed of biker films.